shirish2010/greenwavesembcorp2023/README.md

 The Fish Disease Detector is a part of our Automated Farm Management which uses Machine learning to identify whether the fish is infected or not.

-### The Procedure of working of the  Fish Disease Detector
+### The Procedure of working with the  Fish Disease Detector

 - Connect the Raspberry Pi to a power socket using a power cord-
 - Go to the terminal in Raspberry Pi and type
 - Run this code in Python.
-This code saves the picture of the fish in my drive
+This code saves the picture of the fish in my drive.

 - Run this code in Google Colab for machine learning to detect infected fishes
--

   [Click me][Google colab]

    [Google colab]: <https://colab.research.google.com/drive/1g0um-qAnciawWCxyagDnQyym5Tt16iOp>